-We are all here this week for a very simple reason: in 1986, total NAFO TACs were 168 000 tons and growing.
-Today, they are only 123 000 tons and declining, and the Scientific Council has told us that it cannot assess the stocks because the data are insufficiently available.
-National quotas have dropped in Canada's case by 50% from 100 000 tons in 1986 to 50 000 tons in 1992.
+We are all here this week for a very simple reason: in 1986, total NAFO TACs were 168,000 tonnes and growing.
+Today, they are only 123,000 tonnes and declining, and the Scientific Council has told us that it cannot assess the stocks because the data are insufficiently available.
+National quotas have dropped - in Canada's case by 50 percent from 100,000 tonnes in 1986 to 50,000 tonnes in 1992.
 And finally the quotas NAFO members do receive are more difficult to catch because the catch rates are low and the fish are small.

 We are here because we agree that effective surveillance and control will help arrest the decline by ensuring that catches do not exceed quotas.
-Other efforts will also have to be made to end fishing by non-members and reflagging, for example and we will be addressing those in September and at other NAFO meetings.
+Other efforts will also have to be made - to end fishing by non-members and reflagging, for example - and we will be addressing those in September and at other NAFO meetings.
 But this week our focus will be on improving our ability as fisheries managers to know what is happening on the fishing grounds, and to control our fleets so that we can meet the conservation objectives that NAFO sets for itself.